-A total of critically ill children [ (5%) males] were enrolled to the study.
+A total of 87 critically ill children [51 (58%) males] were enrolled to the study.
 The summary of the recruitment and consenting procedure is shown in (Figure 1).
 Anthropometric and clinical characteristics of the children are shown in Table (1).
 The admission diagnosis for all study participants is presented (Figure 2).
-Inpatient mortality was / patients (2.%).
+Inpatient mortality was 2/87 patients (2.3%).

-1
+Table 1.
+Anthropometric and clinical characteristics of children enrolled to the study: